Vincent Price: 1970s

-Price provided a monolog for the Alice Cooper song "The Black Widow" on the Welcome to My Nightmare album in 1975, and he appeared in the corresponding TV special Alice Cooper: The Nightmare.
+Price provided a monologue for the Alice Cooper song "The Black Widow" on the Welcome to My Nightmare album in 1975, and he appeared in the corresponding TV special Alice Cooper: The Nightmare.
 He starred for a year in the early 1970s in the syndicated daily radio program Tales of the Unexplained.
 He made guest appearances in a 1970 episode of Here's Lucy, showcasing his art expertise, and in a 1972 episode of ABC's The Brady Bunch, in which he played a deranged archaeologist.
 In October 1976, he appeared as the featured guest in an episode of The Muppet Show.
 In 1977, Price recorded a cover version of Bobby "Boris" Pickett's 1962 Single record The Monster Mash produced by UK record producers Ken Burgess and Bob Newby and released in the UK by EMI Records.

 Also in 1977, Price began performing as Oscar Wilde in the one-man stage play Diversions and Delights, written by John Gay and directed by Joe Hardy, and set in a Parisian theater on a night about one year before Wilde's death.
 The original tour of the play was a success in every city except for New York City.
 In the summer of 1979, Price performed the role of Wilde at the Tabor Opera House in Leadville, Colorado, on the same stage from which Wilde had spoken to miners about art some 96 years before.
 He eventually performed the play worldwide.
 Victoria Price stated in her biography of her father that several members of Price's family and friends thought that this was his best acting performance.

 In 1979, Price starred with his wife in the short-lived CBS series Time Express.
 That same year he hosted the hour-long television special America Screams, riding on several roller coasters and recounting their history.
 During 1979–1980, he hosted the "Mystery Night" segment of the radio series Sears Radio Theater.